San Marino at the 2012 Summer Paralympics

-San Marino made its Paralympic Games début at the 2012 Summer Paralympics in London, United Kingdom, from August 29 to September 9.
+San Marino made its Paralympic Games début at the 2012 Summer Paralympics in London, United Kingdom, from 29 August to 9 September.

 The country was represented by a single athlete, Christian Bernardi, in the shot put, F55 disability category (wheelchair athlete).
 Bernardi did not qualify for the Games, but received a wildcard invitation so that San Marino could be represented.
 He did not win a medal.

 Athletics

 In his single event, the shot put, Bernardi finished 19th and last, with a throw of 4.54 metres, significantly behind the other competitors.